zern404/RAT-telegram--full-acces-/README.md

 <br>
 <h3>-open page on browser</h3>
 <br>
-<h3>-get info: collects information about the PC and IP, receives passwords, history and cookies from installed browsers, sends it to json</h3>
+<h3>-get info: collects information about the PC and IP sends it to json</h3>
 <br>
 <br>
 <h1>How to use (with builder)</h1>